admpub/cove/README.md

 ### Typed Cache

-The `TypedCache` in `lcache` provides a way to work with strongly-typed values in the cache, using Go generics.
+The `TypedCache` in `cove` provides a way to work with strongly-typed values in the cache, using Go generics.
 This allows you to avoid manual serialization and deserialization of values, making the code cleaner and less error-prone.

 #### Creating a Typed Cache